sliverarmory/sliver-py/README.md

 hatch config update
 ```

-### Setting up Hatch environment

-Once installed, run `hatch -e dev shell` to enter the development environment.
-Hatch allows for scripts to be defined as well.
-These scripts are executed in the context of the defined environment.
-The current scripts defined are:

-- `hatch run dev:fmt`  -- runs `black` and `isort` for formatting

 ### Docker/WSL2

 A Dockerfile is included if you wish to develop inside a container.
 This may be preferable for development on any operating system to keep the dev environment isolated.
 Windows developers may choose to develop inside WSL2.